Dentist Contract Lawyer | Attorney Review of Dental Contract | Dentists

 - The restraint is not injurious to the public.

-Unreasonable Non Compete Practices
+Unreasonable Non Compete Practices in a Dental Employment Contract

 For instance, in Ohio, a non-competition clause was unreasonable when it was noted that a provider’s sub-specialty was uncommon, and that it would be harsh if the restrictive covenant was enforced as the hospital where he was precluded from practicing was only one of the few institutions in the area where he could practice his specialty.